 It probably makes your wife or girlfriend a little suspicious too doesn’t it?
 Cause you whip your phone out and then go “huh” and put it back in your pocket.
 In their head it was a secret message from your work wife, or one of the guys letting you know about a trip to the strip club they’re planning for later tonight.

-It’s like how when you have a kid your brain does a thing where you can hear your kid’s tiny voice calling for you in a noisy store or in a playground.
+It’s like how when you have a kid your brain does a thing where you can hear your kid’s tiny voice calling for you in a noisy store or at a playground over all the other noise.

 It’s a real thing.